engineyard/ey-docs/pages/basic-git-commands.md

 ### Initialize a New Repository

-To create a repository for an existing directory of files, move into the home directory of your project and initialize the repository:
+To create a repository for an existing directory of files, `cd` into the home directory of your project and initialize the repository:

     git init